Automatic-Timetable-Generator/ATG/README.md

 6. Import the sql file which is in the database folder.
 7. Congratulations.. now,you are good to go.

+Note: After clicking timetable button if timetable generator windows not appears then you can directly open main.py file that present in Automatic_timetable_generaor_ folder

 Thank you ... ^_^